maxblumenschein/mdtoanything/README.md

 ## Latex Template File

 Copy the desired template files to the ``/templates`` folder inside the Pandoc user data directory.
 On *nix and macOS systems this will most likely be: ``$HOME/.pandoc``.
 On Windows the default user data directory likely is ``%APPDATA%\pandoc``.
-You can find the user data directory on your system by looking at the output of pandoc --version.
+You can find the user data directory on your system by looking at the output of ``pandoc --version``.

 The Latex template files use variables to insert recurring information like author name or adress.
 To customize with individual information change the corresponding variables in the latex template: